-These are jalapeño peppers that have been stuffed with tuna salad and baked with a cheesy topping.
-They’re irresistible little finger food appetizers, but once you’ve been enlightened, you’ll want to have them for dinner, too.
+They’re jalapeño peppers stuffed with tuna salad and baked with a bubbly, melty cheese topping ~ think tuna melt meets jalapeño popper.
+They look like irresistible little finger foods, but once you’ve been enlightened, you’ll start making them for dinner, too.

-- choose peppers that are more or less the same size.
-Mine are about 4-5″.
+- Choose peppers that are more or less the same size for even baking and large enough to hold your tuna salad.
+Mine are about 4–5″ long.

-- make your own tuna salad, follow my recipe below, or buy it at your favorite deli counter.
+- Make your own (see my recipe below), or pick up a good-quality tuna salad from your favorite deli counter.

 step 1. make your tuna salad